 Go all out and make some lobster tails to go with your wedge salad.

-Grilling infuses the lobster flesh with a delectable smokiness that pairs superbly with the creamy dressing on the wedge salad.
+Grilling gives the lobster flesh a delectable smokiness that pairs superbly with the creamy dressing on the wedge salad.

 Why we love this recipe: it’s luxurious food that’s easy to make.